 Illegal immigrants are non-EU nationals who do not have the right to remain in the UK.
 They may have entered legally but have failed to return home when they were required to do so or they may have entered illegally in the first place.

-There are four main ways in which an individual becomes an illegal immigrant (sometimes also referred to as an irregular migrant):
+There are four main ways in which a person can become an illegal immigrant in the UK (sometimes also referred to as an irregular migrant):

 By its nature, illegal immigration is very difficult to measure.
-The Census does not record the immigration status of respondents and the removal of the remaining exit checks in 1998 has meant that, since then, it has been impossible to determine who is still in the country.
+First, the Census does not record the immigration status of respondents and, in any case, most illegal immigrants would be very unlikely to respond.
+Moreover, in 1998 the then Labour government ended the system of exit checks on non-EU migrants which meant that for nearly 20 years, until their reinstatement in April 2015, it has been impossible to determine who is still in the country.